 The first challenge is the lack of reliable water sources for aquaculture operations due to rapid population growth and rising temperatures caused by climate change.
 This leads to increased environmental stress on the fish populations, making them more susceptible to disease.

-Additionally, many farming practices employed in Nigeria may not take into account adequate water quality or sanitation measures which further compounds this problem.
+Additionally, many farming practices employed may not take into account adequate water quality or sanitation measures which further compounds this problem.
 Secondly, there is also a need to develop better methods of tracking fish health through improved diagnostics and surveillance systems.

 For example, current diagnostic techniques often rely on visual inspection when assessing the health of fish stocks, leaving room for error if certain signs of illness go unnoticed or unrecognized.